 Sexual Violence by the Numbers

 Campuses are rife with sexual violence.
-A total of 13% of all students have been raped or sexually assaulted through physical force, physical violence, or incapacitation (both graduate and undergraduate students).
+13% of all students have been raped or sexually assaulted through physical force, physical violence, or incapacitation (graduate and undergraduate students).

 The proportion of females who have been raped or sexually assaulted physically in college is 26.4%, while the proportion of males in college is 6.8%.
 Stalking is experienced by 5.8% of college students.